eddeee888/route-codegen/README.md

 # route-codegen

-Route Codegen is a library that generates Typescript functions, hooks and types.
-There are concerns at different levels when routing in modern web applications:
+Route Codegen is a library that generates Typescript functions, hooks and types for routing purposes.
+There are many areas in modern web application routing:

 - URL generation
 - Safely accessing dynamic path params of a URL
 - Linking to a route inside the app vs linking to an external route
-- Making sure href of all anchors are correct even when a route pattern changes
+- Making sure href of all anchors are correct when route patterns change

-Route Codegen aims to simplify developmement workflows by keeping apps' routes in one config file and generates the codes that take care of the listed concerns.
+Route Codegen aims to simplify workflows by keeping apps' routes in one config file and generates the code to handle routing concerns.

 ## Supports